Search This Blog

 Honorable Mention: The Simpsons: Treehouse of Horror Series

 The Simpsons (up to a certain point) is one of my favorite TV shows, and for the last few years, I always pay a visit to Springfield around this time of year for the Treehouse of Horror episodes.
-Each episode is an anthology of three stories that used to be tied together, typically from the family telling stories to each other.
+Each episode is an anthology of having three stories that used to be tied together, typically from the family telling stories to each other.
 As much as I miss the episodes having some narrative structure to connect the separate stories together, they are still just as strong without it.
 The episodes would fully exploit the Halloween season, the supernatural, animation, and darkness of the show's humor at its best, along with having some excellent parodies of horror movies.
 The reason is primarily that since these episodes have no continuity, it would allow the writers and animators the chance to go as dark and creative as possible without receiving an MA rating.
 This would mean we, the audience, get to see The Simpsons and the residents of Springfield turn into monsters (usually permanently) or get killed in horrific ways.
 As a special treat, most episodes would feature the aliens Kang and Kodos serving as the mascots of this series who appear commenting and laughing at the misery they see in Springfield and would have a few stories with them as the main monster.
 The reason why none of these episodes didn't make the list is because there are so many great ones that it would make more sense to give them a list of their own.
 However, since I watch at least one episode yearly, I had to give this series a special shout-out.

 Number 25: The Great Bear Scare